 The answer is simple; your family’s safety is important.
 Faulty wiring and incorrect old wiring can cause significant damage to your home and appliances.
-For example, if your home is a bit older and was built with aluminum (1970-1971) or older knob and tube wiring, you’ll want to upgrade.
+For example, if your home is a bit older and was wired with aluminum (1970-1971) or Copper clad including older knob and tube wiring, you’ll want to upgrade.

-The cost of repairs needed from this type of issue is often costly to the owners.
-Before your home or business requires a full rewiring, Have Michael’s Electric Company, Inc. take a look and preform a diagnostic report.
-You might be able to have a partial rewiring done to ensure your home is safer and up to todays standards.
+Before your home or business requires a complete rewire, Michael’s Electric can take a look and perform a detailed diagnostic report.
+You might be able to have a partial rewiring done to ensure your home is safer and up to todays insurance standards.

 How Upgrades Affect Your Homeowners Insurance Policy: